polakowo/vectorbt/README.md

 If you have any questions about this or want to apply for a license exception, please [contact the author](mailto:olegpolakow@gmail.com).

-Installing optional dependencies may be subject to a more unrestrictive license.
+Installing optional dependencies may be subject to a more restrictive license.

 ## Disclaimer